GenericMappingTools/pygmt/doc/maintenance.md

 We use GitHub Actions continuous integration (CI) services to build, test and manage the project on Linux, macOS and Windows.
-The GitHub Actions CI are controlled by 14 workflow files located in `.github/workflows`.
+The GitHub Actions CI are controlled by workflow files located in `.github/workflows`.
 Here we briefly summarize the functions of the workflows.
 Please refer to the comments in the workflow files for more details.

-1. `style_checks.yaml`: Code lint and style checks
+- `style_checks.yaml`: Code lint and style checks
+- `type_checks.yml`: Static type checks
-2. `check-links.yml`: Check links in the repository and documentation
+- `check-links.yml`: Check links in the repository and documentation
-3. `ci_tests.yaml`: Run regular PyGMT tests on Linux/macOS/Windows
+- `ci_tests.yaml`: Run regular PyGMT tests on Linux/macOS/Windows
-4. `ci_tests_dev.yaml`: Run regular PyGMT tests with GMT dev version on Linux/macOS/Windows
+- `ci_tests_dev.yaml`: Run regular PyGMT tests with GMT dev version on Linux/macOS/Windows
-5. `ci_tests_legacy.yaml`: Run regular PyGMT tests with GMT legacy versions on Linux/macOS/Windows
+- `ci_tests_legacy.yaml`: Run regular PyGMT tests with GMT legacy versions on Linux/macOS/Windows
-6. `ci_docs.yml`: Build documentation on Linux/macOS/Windows and deploy to GitHub
+- `ci_docs.yml`: Build documentation on Linux/macOS/Windows and deploy to GitHub
-7. `ci_doctest.yaml`: Run all doctests on Linux/macOS/Windows
+- `ci_doctest.yaml`: Run all doctests on Linux/macOS/Windows
-8. `cache_data.yaml`: Cache GMT remote data files and uplodas as artifacts
+- `cache_data.yaml`: Cache GMT remote data files and uplodas as artifacts
-9. `publish-to-pypi.yml`: Publish archives to PyPI and TestPyPI
+- `publish-to-pypi.yml`: Publish archives to PyPI and TestPyPI
-10. `release-drafter.yml`: Draft the next release notes
+- `release-drafter.yml`: Draft the next release notes
-11. `release-baseline-images.yml`: Upload the ZIP archive of baseline images as a release asset
+- `release-baseline-images.yml`: Upload the ZIP archive of baseline images as a release asset
-12. `format-command.yml`: Format the codes using slash command
+- `format-command.yml`: Format the codes using slash command
-13. `dvc-diff.yml`: Report changes in test images
+- `dvc-diff.yml`: Report changes in test images
-14. `slash-command-dispatch.yml`: Support slash commands in pull requests
+- `slash-command-dispatch.yml`: Support slash commands in pull requests
-15. `benchmarks.yml`: Benchmarks the execution speed of tests to track performance of PyGMT functions
+- `benchmarks.yml`: Benchmarks the execution speed of tests to track performance of PyGMT functions

 ## Continuous Documentation